Charlie-Gallie/Deity/README.md

 # Deity
-A game being created for olc::CodeJam 2022.
+A game being made for olc::CodeJam 2022.

+An isometric world where you play as a Deity.
+Your goal is to cause as much damage as possible.